GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 If you don't care about your object surviving the refresh, you do not need to implement what is described here.
 For example GUI elements don't persist refresh, because they're just rebuilt from the managed code every time the refresh happens.
 However objects like resources, scene objects and components are persistent - we don't wish to reload the entire scene and all resources every time assembly refresh happens.

-A persistent script object need to inherit a variation of `ScriptObject` like so:
+A persistent script object need to inherit a variation of @ref BansheeEngine::ScriptObject "ScriptObject" like so:
 ~~~~~~~~~~~~~{.cpp}
 class MyScriptObject : public ScriptObject<MyScriptObject, PersistentScriptObjectBase>
 ~~~~~~~~~~~~~

 This ensures that your object is treated properly during assembly refresh.
 Persistent object then needs to handle four different actions, represented by overrideable methods.
-These methods are called in order specified during assembly refresh.
+These methods are called in order specified, during assembly refresh.
  - @ref BansheeEngine::ScriptObjectBase::beginRefresh() "ScriptObject::beginRefresh()" - Called just before the refresh starts.
 The object is still alive here and you can perform needed actions (e.g. saving managed object's contents).
  - @ref BansheeEngine::ScriptObjectBase::_onManagedInstanceDeleted "ScriptObject::_onManagedInstanceDeleted()" - Called after assembly unload happened and the managed object was destroyed.
-You should override this to prevent the `ScriptObject` itself from being deleted if the assembly refresh is in progress (which is what the default implementation does).
-If assembly refresh is not in progress this method should delete the `ScriptObject` as normal because it likely got called due to standard reasons (managed object went out of scope).
+You should override this to prevent the @ref BansheeEngine::ScriptObject "ScriptObject" itself from being deleted if the assembly refresh is in progress.
+If assembly refresh is not in progress this method should delete the @ref BansheeEngine::ScriptObject "ScriptObject" as normal because it likely got called due to standard reasons (managed object went out of scope).
  - @ref BansheeEngine::ScriptObject::_createManagedInstance "ScriptObject::_createManagedInstance()" - Creates the managed instance after new assemblies are loaded.
 You should override this if your managed class is constructed using a constructor with parameters.
 By default this will call @ref BansheeEngine::MonoClass::createInstance "MonoClass::createInstance()" using the parameterless constructor.
  - @ref BansheeEngine::ScriptObjectBase::endRefresh() "ScriptObject::endRefresh()" - Called after all assemblies are loaded, and after all script interop objects were either destroyed (non-persistent) or had their managed instances created (persistent).
-Allows you to restore data stored in `beginRefresh()`, but that is optional.
+If you stored any data during @ref BansheeEngine::ScriptObjectBase::beginRefresh() "ScriptObject::beginRefresh()", you should restore it here.

 See @ref BansheeEngine::ScriptSceneObject "ScriptSceneObject" and its base class @ref BansheeEngine::ScriptGameObjectBase "ScriptGameObjectBase" for example implementations of these methods.

 ## Deriving from ScriptObject ##
 Sometimes script objects are polymorphic.
-For example a `GUIElement` is derived from `ScriptObject` in managed code, and `GUIButton` from `GUIElement`, however they both have script interop objects of their own.
+For example a `GUIElement` is derived from `ScriptObject` in managed code, and `GUIButton` is derived from `GUIElement`, however they both have script interop objects of their own.

-Due to the nature our script interop objects are defined we cannot follow the same simple chain of inheritance in C++ code.
+Due to the nature of how our script interop objects are defined we cannot follow the same simple chain of inheritance in C++ code.
 For example class definition script interop object for `GUIElement` would be:
 ~~~~~~~~~~~~~{.cpp}
 class ScriptGUIElement : public ScriptObject<ScriptGUIElement>
 {